andreypopp/validated/README.md

   included).
 Get error messages with precise info (line and column numbers for example).

-* Get yhe result of a validation an object: either a plain JSON or some domain model if schema is defined in that way.
+* Get the result of a validation as an object: either a plain JSON or some domain specific classes if schema is defined in that way.

 ## Installation